 Is there a way to tell how hot my CPU is running?

-The computer must have thermal sensors or an Intel Core Duo processor or later with DTS in order for you to be able to determine how hot your computer is running.
+The computer must have thermal sensors or an Intel Core Duo processor or later with DTS for you to be able to determine how hot your computer is running.
 Without the proper sensors, programs designed to monitor the temperature of your processor, video card, hard drive, etc. will not work.

 - Core Temp - Another fantastic CPU and CPU core temperature monitor that is small and when minimized displays the temperature of each of the CPU or cores detected in the Systray.